Christian Arroyo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 10.5 strikeouts per nine innings.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins have a 2.60 team ERA that ranks first among all MLB pitching staffs.
+- The Twins have a 2.62 team ERA that ranks first across all league pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs given up (19 total, 1.2 per game).
+- Twins pitchers combine to allow 19 total home runs at a clip of 1.1 per game (to rank 12th in the league).

+- The Twins will send Ryan (3-0) to the mound for his fourth start of the season.
+He is 3-0 with a 2.84 ERA and 26 strikeouts through 19 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.